SLU is announcing a call for applications for infrastructure grants for 2018. Here you will find the full call.

 An internal review panel appointed by the vice-chancellor is responsible for reviewing and prioritising the applications.

 The internal review panel will be assisted in their assessments by international and/or national external reviewers.
-The criteria used by the external reviewers are:
+Some of the external reviewers are experts in their respective area of the infrastructures in question, and some of the external reviewers are generalists with a broad competence and experience of questions related to research infrastructure.
+The two groups partly assess different criteria.
+The criteria used by the external expert reviewers are:

-- The potential of the infrastructure – assessing if the proposed infrastructure could enable world leading research within the scientific field, and the conditions for a broad use of the proposed infrastructure.
+- The potential of the infrastructure – assessing if the proposed infrastructure could enable world-class research within the scientific field, and the conditions for a broad use of the proposed infrastructure.

 - Scientific quality – assessing the scientific quality of the research which the infrastructure is intended to support.

-- Merits of the applicants – assessing whether the participating scientists together are at the forefront of the scientific field, and the applicants expertise and capability for development of the infrastructure
+- Merits of the applicants – assessing whether the participating scientists together are at the forefront of the scientific field, and the applicants expertise and capability to establish and manage the infrastructure.

 The internal review panel will assess three additional criteria, which take into account internal preconditions specific for SLU.

-- Relevance to SLU – The significance of the infrastructure to SLU's potential to conduct high-quality research, and in line with the mission and strategy.
-If the scientific field is of broad interest to SLU.
-Alternatively, if the scientific field is of national interest and SLU conducts world leading research within the field.
+- Relevance to SLU – Scientific field in line with SLU´s mission and strategy.
+The scientific field is of national interest and SLU conducts world leading research within the field.

-- Cooperation – The importance of the infrastructure to promote internal cooperation.
+- Cooperation – The userbase of the infrastructure, and the significance of the infrastructure to promote internal cooperation.
+The importance for the proposed infrastructure for the role of SLU in the sector ("sektorsrollen").
 Possible interest from other universities, and option for co-financing.
 Access to equivalent infrastructure at other universities, etc.

 Funding granted is allocated directly to the department with primary responsibility, which distributes funding to other participating departments where applicable.